1.19. Barebox Bootchooser¶

 At barebox run-time this will result in a state variable set instance called some_kind_of_state.
 You can also store variables unrelated to bootchooser (a serial number, MAC address, …) in it.

-Extending this state variable set by information required by the bootchooser
+Extending this state variable set by information required by bootchooser

 is simply done by adding so called ‘boot targets’ and optionally one last_chosen